 The Punny took me inside the windmill, where delicious smells of cheese, flowers, fresh sawdust, pumpkins and strawberries wafted out of enormous pear-shaped ovens and into my nostrils.
 “All these delicious smells were made by cooking whats,” they pointed out.
 “We’ll be making them into bread soon!”

 Three more pear Punnies wearing neon green aprons were tending to the ovens with large forks, flipping over large pieces of glowing green dough inside.
-“The dough was made by mixing what grass, maple syrup, and very warm sand in a blender for ten hours.
+“The dough was made by mixing what grass, maple syrup, and some pink salt, then kneading it for ten hours.
 That’s why it glows green.”

 “I get it,” I said, nodding in understanding.
 It all made sense now and my confusion was no more.
 “So that would explain why this grass is used to make every flavor possible!”

 “Yep,” the Punny replied cheerfully, as they put on an apron and donned a chef’s hat.
 “Since you’re here, what flavor of bread would you like?”

 “Hmm,” I pondered.
 “Whatever flavor possible…” There were endless possibilities.
 “Ah!
 I know!”
 I exclaimed.